What is HEAP?

 |Size of Household||Total Household Income 12 Months|

-For households with more than eight (8) members, add $7,735 for each additional member.
+For units with more than eight (8) members add $8,260 for each member.

 A household applying for HEAP must report total gross household income for the past 30 days (12 months preferred) for all members, except wage or salary income earned by dependent minors under 18 years old.
 Both homeowners and renters are eligible for assistance.